Thurnham Hall: History

-John Dalton married Mary Gage and carried out some modernisation of the building in 1823, replacing the front facade and adding corner turrets and embattled parapet.
-His son John died childless and the property passed to John Jnr's sister Elizabeth in 1837, who built a private chapel in the hall in 1854.
-On her death in 1861 she was succeeded by a distant cousin, Sir James Fitzgerald, who adopted the additional surname of Dalton.
-He died childless in 1867 without issue and his brother, Sir Gerald Dalton-Fitzgerald, succeeded to the property.
-Most of the contents of Thurnham were sold and the remainder transferred to the Dalton-Fitzgerald's Essex estate.
+John Dalton married Mary Gage, daughter of Thomas Gage, 1st Viscount Gage.
+John carried out some modernisation of the building in 1823, replacing the mullioned windows and the gothic windows of the front facade and adding his and his wife's coat of arms over the door.
+His son John died childless and so the property passed to his daughter Elizabeth in 1837, who built a private chapel at the hall in 1854.
+She also paid for much of a new Roman Catholic church for the village in 1848.
+Elizabeth lived at the hall until her death in 1861, when she was succeeded by a distant cousin, Sir James Fitzgerald, of Castle Ishen, County Cork, Ireland, who adopted the additional surname of Dalton.
+He also died with no children in 1867 and his brother, Sir Gerald Dalton-Fitzgerald, succeeded to the property.
+Sir Gerald also died without children and so the Baronetcy became extinct.
+Most of the contents of Thurnham were then sold and the remainder transferred to the Dalton-Fitzgerald's estate in Essex.

-Thurnham then returned to the main Dalton line in the form of William Henry Dalton and descended in turn via his sons John Henry and William Augustus.
+Ownership of Thurnham then returned to William Henry Dalton, in the main Dalton line, and in turn to his sons John Henry and William Augustus.
 After the latter's death the hall stood empty and became derelict.
+Part of the hall was damaged by fire in 1959.
 It was purchased in the early 1970s by Stanley Crabtree who completely renovated the building.
-Part of the hall had been damaged by fire in 1959.
+Restoration included the facade, erected in 1823 by John Dalton, the stone dressing of which was in a dangerous condition.
+Interior panelling, which had been lost in the fire, was also replaced.